Prayers: To whom should we address them?

 7 In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace; [Emphasis added]

 Again, let’s get on with the praying, making it a habit.
-Because of God’s grace we’ve been given personal access to Him through prayer.
+They should all be addressed to God our heavenly Father, in the name of Jesus Christ, and in the power of the Holy Spirit.
+Because of God’s grace we’ve been given personal access to God through prayer.
 It is only because of our own ignorance [not knowing any better] and arrogance [thinking we don’t need to pray] that keeps us from praying every day.
 As the old hymn says,

 What a Friend we have in Jesus,